hyperturtle/Stache/README.md

 load the template in `__get__` if it doesn't exist.
 Once you load up the template, you'll need to call `self.add_template(template_name, template)` to tokenize the template.

+I don't think this is ideal though...
+Ideas for populating partials are welcome.

 ## Efficient use with async wsgi: